March is blood clot awareness month!

 - Pregnancy.
 Being pregnant increases pressure on the pelvis and legs and can potentially lead to blog clots.

 - Smoking.
 Smoking can have a significant negative effect on circulation and clotting, which can dramatically increase your risk of DVT.

 - Hormones.
 Birth control pills and hormone replacement therapy can also increase clotting, making you more susceptible to DVT.

 Help Us Spread The Word About Blood Clot Awareness Month

-With DVT Awareness Month, or blood clot awareness month, leading medical, public health and patient advocacy groups are working to increase awareness of the signs, symptoms and risk factors of DVT.
+With DVT Awareness Month or blood clot awareness month, leading medical, public health and patient advocacy groups, including the team at Gilvydis Vein Clinic, are working to increase awareness of the signs, symptoms and risk factors of DVT.
 You can help by learning more about the condition, symptoms and risk factors and sharing this life-saving information with your friends and family.
 If you think you are at risk, contact Gilvydis Vein Clinic to schedule a free vein screening.